Artificial Intelligence in South Korea

 Law / proposed law in South Korea

-Furthermore, the AI Act stipulates various obligations for AI business operators such as operators involved with high-impact AI, businesses offering generative AI products or services, and operators whose AI training compute usage surpasses.
-It also requires that operators lacking a domicile or business location within Korea must appoint a domestic agent to comply with the proposed regulatory framework and empowers the Minister of MSIT with the authority to conduct fact-finding inspections and to issue suspension or corrective orders where necessary.
+Furthermore, the AI Act stipulates various obligations for AI business operators, such as operators involved with high-impact AI, businesses offering generative AI products or services, and operators whose AI systems exceed designated training compute thresholds, utilise cutting-edge technology and present a risk level capable of significantly impacting safety and fundamental rights of users (i.e., high-performance AI).
+It also requires that operators lacking a domicile or business location within Korea must appoint a domestic agent to comply with the regulatory framework and empowers the Minister of MSIT with the authority to conduct fact-finding inspections and to issue suspension or corrective orders where necessary.

 The AI Act is the first statute to govern legal requirements specific to AI technologies and products in Korea.